-(12) Where Safer Community is satisfied that there is enough evidence to support a finding of general misconduct they may recommend the referral of the matter to the General Misconduct Officer via the Office of Student Conduct and Investigations.

-(13) In considering whether to recommend the referral of a matter to a General Misconduct Officer, Safer Community will also have regard to:

-- a. the nature and seriousness of the alleged student conduct issue, for example: - i. minor, one-off incidents will generally be managed informally; and - ii. sexual harm matters will be referred in accordance with the Sexual Harm Prevention and Response Policy and Procedure.
+- (12) Where the Director, Student Life or nominee is satisfied there is enough evidence to support a finding of general misconduct they may refer the matter to the General Misconduct Officer via the Office of Student Conduct and Investigations. - (13) In considering whether to refer a matter to a General Misconduct Officer, regard will be had to: - a. the nature and seriousness of the alleged student conduct issue, for example: - i. minor, one-off incidents will generally be managed informally where appropriate and possible; and - ii. sexual harm matters will be referred in accordance with the Sexual Harm Prevention and Response Policy and Procedure. - b.

-b.
 Whether the matter may be more appropriately assessed or managed by another University process (eg the Complex Conduct Assessment and Management Policy).